-- Schools should refer to the for further advice on health care needs planning, health support planning forms for different conditions and complex medical care supports.
+- Schools should refer to the Guidance tab for further advice on health care needs planning, health support planning forms for different conditions and complex medical care supports.

 - support and make reasonable adjustments for students with health care needs

-- develop, review and implement a to support the student’s health care needs when a health care need is identified
+- develop, review and implement a Student health support plan to support the student’s health care needs when a health care need is identified

 Duty of care

 Staff have a duty of care to take reasonable steps to prevent reasonably foreseeable harm to students.
 This includes supporting and responding to the health care needs of all students.
-Refer to the Department’s policy on for further information.
+Refer to the department’s policy on Duty of Care for further information.

 Development of a local health care needs policy

 Schools must have policies and procedures available to the school community for: